AgnikChattaraj/login-signup-page/README.md

-# login-signup-page
 # LOGIN-SIGNUP-page

-cd LOGIN-SIGNUP-page.  #type this in terminal first to proceed

 1. One-time setup (only if the environment is brand new) (If any package is already installed, apt will skip it.)